mohamed-services/mnn/README.md

 For attention mechanism from 1d to 2d

-1d means 1 million squeared in one step equals 1 trillion oprations
+1d means 1 million squared in one step equals 1 trillion operations

-2d means 2 one thousand squared in two steps equals 4 million operations
+2d means reshaping the 1 million tokens to (1000, 1000) and attending along one axis then along the other, and every axis pass runs 1000 independent attentions of size 1000 squared, so 1000 \* (1000^2) = 1 billion operations per axis and 2 billion operations for the two axes

-250 X reduction by going one step further
+500 X reduction by going one step further

+Note that the per slice cost is 1000^2 but you have to multiply it by the 1000 slices on that axis, dropping that factor is a common mistake and it inflates the reduction by three orders of magnitude

 ## Feedforward neural networks

-Feedforward layers, is a static or fixed size type of layers where you must decide the input size and the output size of the layer before creating it, which is different from the dynamic range that the attention mechanism gives us, theoretically you can give the transformer model an insanely large input in size and it will compute it and return you the output, but realistically most LLM platforms and transformer models out there have limits to the input size that you can feed to the model and the output size that you can get from the model, right now most of the models have limited context window that’s less than one million words, and some below hundred thousand words, and as soon as you decide the maximum size for your model whatever it is, then the attention mechanism isn't needed anymore and you can just use feedforward layer instead of it and zero pad your inputs to the needed size, so instead of using the attention mechanism on the first axis and the feedforward layer on the second axis, you can just use feedforward layer on the first axis and another feedforward layer on the second axis and you will get the same outputs, also you can make the feedforward layer sparse or more dynamic by deciding how many nodes you want to be used for any specific input out of the total number of nodes in that layer based on input size or the task difficulty,
+Feedforward layers, is a static or fixed size type of layers where you must decide the input size and the output size of the layer before creating it, which is different from the dynamic range that the attention mechanism gives us, theoretically you can give the transformer model an insanely large input in size and it will compute it and return you the output, but realistically most LLM platforms and transformer models out there have limits to the input size that you can feed to the model and the output size that you can get from the model, right now most of the models have limited context window that’s less than one million tokens, and some below hundred thousand tokens, (a token is around three quarters of a word for english text, so I’m using tokens as the unit here), and as soon as you decide the maximum size for your model whatever it is, then the attention mechanism isn't needed anymore and you can just use feedforward layer instead of it and zero pad your inputs to the needed size, so instead of using the attention mechanism on the first axis and the feedforward layer on the second axis, you can just use feedforward layer on the first axis and another feedforward layer on the second axis and you will get the same kind of global mixing between the tokens, but you will not get the same outputs, because the attention weights are computed from the inputs at run time while the feedforward weights are fixed after training, so this is a substitution and not an equivalence, and that is exactly what MLP-Mixer [2] does, it works but it needs more data and more regularization to reach the same quality, also you can make the feedforward layer sparse or more dynamic by deciding how many nodes you want to be used for any specific input out of the total number of nodes in that layer based on input size or the task difficulty,

 ## Multidimensional layers